Sidestep: The Argentinian Giant

 Port Desire was a refuge along the Deseado River and was named by the English circumnavigator Thomas Cavendish for his ship.
 This keyed illustration below shows details of the area (north is at the bottom):

-C, D: Islands full of birds and sea lions E, F: Where they repaired the ships and where the Hoorn burned G: Where they found good drinking water to carry back to the ship H: Where they found the burial site of a giant, whose bones measured between ten and eleven feet long I, K: How they obtained meat from the sea lions L: Where they saw many beasts resembling deer but with longer necks and legs (guanacos) on the mountains M: Where they saw a great number of ostrichlike birds (nandous) N: A marvelous, natural stone post that, seen from a distance, resembles a man’s foot
+C, D: Islands full of birds and sea lions E, F: Where they repaired the ships and where the Hoorn burned G: Where they found good drinking water to carry back to the ship H: Where they found the burial site of a giant, whose bones measured between ten and eleven feet long I, K: How they obtained meat from the sea lions L: Where they saw many beasts resembling deer but with longer necks and legs (guanacos) on the mountains M: Where they saw a great number of ostrich like birds (nandous) N: A marvelous, natural upright stone formation, that seen from a distance, resembles a man’s foot

 Now this illustration must be fake because people say it is as no giants skeletons existed.
-Yet other stiff would be incorrect too right?
+Yet all the other stuff would be incorrect too, right?
 Well, N above, the split rock is shown below and was found on Google Earth.

-Below is the rock named N. We found it on Google Earth and a website.
+Below is the rock named N. Exactly as illustrated in 1615 (410 years ago!)
+Yet we found it on Google Earth and a website.

 And here, is that rock H with the skeleton street view on Google.